Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 3. Kajkavski.
 From the end of 2nd half of 19th ct.
 Named by Slavic philologists.
 Pronounced like “Khay-khavs-key”.

-Unlike today’s standard Croatian language which belongs to Neo-Stokavian group of languages, Kaikavian language does not belong to Neo-Stokavian group (which consists of Serbian, Montenegro, Bosnian, and Stokavian Croatian dialects – ISO 639-3 code bhs).
+Unlike today’s standard Croatian language which belongs to Neo-Stokavian group of languages, Kajkavian language does not belong to Neo-Stokavian group (which consists of Serbian, Montenegro, Bosnian, and Stokavian Croatian dialects – ISO 639-3 code bhs).

 The famous words by Ljudevit von Gay: